SkymayBlue/U-CAN_CRPS_Model/README.md

 Rscript ./src/run_gsva.R -i expression_matrix.csv.gz

 ```
 The Input matrix of this R script should be TPM or logTPM.
+If input format not compressed csv, feel free to change this R script.

 ---